apache/dubbo-website/docs/en-us/user/references/qos.md

 to reject command sent from the remote host, allowing only the local server to run the command

-### Telnet and http protocal
+### Telnet and http protocol

-The telnet module supports both http and telnet protocal for usage convenience under most situations.
+The telnet module supports both http and telnet protocol for usage convenience under most situations.

 For example,